ERGO-Code/HiGHS/README.md

     Maximize c^Tx subject to L <= Ax <= U; l <= x <= u

 It is written in C++ with OpenMP directives.

-It is based on the dual revised simplex method implemented in HSOL.
+HiGHS is based on the dual revised simplex method implemented in HSOL.
+It has been developed and tested on various linux and Windows installations using both the GNU (g++) and Intel (icc) C++ compilers.
+There are HiGHS interfaces for C, C#, FORTRAN, Julia and Python.
+Although HiGHS is freely available under the MIT license, we would be pleased to learn about users' experience and give advice via email sent to highsopt@gmail.com.

 Parallelizing the dual revised simplex method
 Q. Huangfu and J. A. J. Hall